Falling in Like

 I paraphrase all the words and pictures I have inhaled

-to escape cliché and having to say things like ‘I failed’ or ‘I feel’
+to escape cliché and saying things like ‘I failed’ or ‘I feel’

 Some days I answer with nothing to say